Snapchat/KeyDB-docs/docs/ami.md

 If you wish to set up flash use one of the following options:
 1.	'keydb-flash-setup.sh nvme' will set up ephemeral attached volumes in a raid array.
 RDB saving will save to your root drive which should be sized accordingly
 2.	'keydb-flash-setup.sh ebs' will set up any unused EBS volumes in a raid array.
-RDB saving will be saved (redundant) to root drive which should be sized accordinlgy
+RDB saving will be saved (redundant) to root drive which should be sized accordingly
 3.	'keydb-flash-setup.sh nvme nordb' will set ephemeral attached volumes in a raid array with no rdb saving.
-Keep in mind if the instance is stopped, the volume will be diconnected and your data will be lost.
+Keep in mind if the instance is stopped, the volume will be disconnected and your data will be lost.
 4.	'keydb-flash-setup.sh ebs nordb' will set up unused EBS volumes in a raid array.
 RDB save is disabled but data remains persisted on EBS flash volumes.

 #### User Data Script Example: